dubiacc/docs/en/hesse/vii-syllabus-3.md

 Transcript of the talk by Fr.
 Hesse: Vatican II vs. Syllabus of Errors - Part 3

-# Fr.
-Hesse: Vatican II vs. Syllabus of Errors - Part 3
+# Vatican II vs. Syllabus of Errors - Part 3

 Completing his analysis of Vatican II, Fr.
 Hesse clarifies how Quo Primum's liturgical prescriptions bind papal successors in matters of faith but not mere